 There are two major factors that are behind basement leaking.
 They are the clay bowl effect and hydrostatic pressure.

-Contact us now for your free waterproofing quote in [major cities 3], and surrounding areas in Ohio and Indiana.
+Contact us now for your free waterproofing quote in [major cities 3], and surrounding areas in Ohio and Northern Kentucky.

 When a house is first being built, the foundation and basement floor must be constructed first as your entire home will rest on top of it.
 A hole is dug into the ground that is larger than the actual foundation so there will be room to work.